 Friday, January 27, 2017, marks the first week of the Trump administration in office.
 Already the reverberations of his short tenure have been felt in no small terms.
-It now appears that president Trump’s campaign rhetoric is in full flow.
+It now appears that President Trump’s campaign rhetoric is in full flow.
 The White House website has instantly removed off climate change, civil rights, LGTB, immigration, and healthcare pages.
 Worse still, it appears that one of Trump’s first calls on immigration is to block Muslim immigrants and refugees from entering the country.
-The United States is to block issuing of visas to Syria, Middle Eastern and other African countries in addition to limiting access to the US for most refugees albeit temporarily according to the US State Department.
+The United States is to block issuing of visas to Syria, Middle Eastern, and other African countries in addition to limiting access to the US for most refugees albeit temporarily according to the US State Department.

 It is in keeping with his campaign promise for a “complete shutdown of Muslims entering the United States”.

-This all makes the notion of moving to the country’s next door neighbors Canada all the more viable and sensible if it wasn’t the case already.
+This all makes the notion of moving to the country’s next-door neighbors Canada all the more viable and sensible if it wasn’t the case already.

 Inside President Trump’s immigration plan

-In the flawed and inhumane immigration plan announced by president Trump’s administration, the following are the key points:
+In the flawed and inhumane immigration plan announced by President Trump’s administration, the following are the key points:

 - The homeland security secretary is to take action to ensure the detention of 11 million undocumented aliens (immigrants) in the United States.

-- To take all appropriate steps to immediately plan, design, and construct a physical wall along the southern US border using appropriate materials and technology to effectively achieve the complete control of the southern border.
+- To take all appropriate steps to immediately plan, design, and construct a physical wall along the southern US border using appropriate materials and technology to effectively achieve complete control of the southern border.

-- To ensure deportation of these undocumented aliens, the US government is to hire a new force of 5,000 border agents, and 10,000 new immigration officers dubbed the “deportation force”.
+- To ensure the deportation of these undocumented aliens, the US government is to hire a new force of 5,000 border agents, and 10,000 new immigration officers dubbed the “deportation force”.

-- To empower local and state police to perform the functions of immigration officers in relation to investigating, apprehending, detention and eventual deportation of the so-called undocumented immigrants.
+- To empower local and state police to perform the functions of immigration officers in relation to investigating, apprehending, detention, and eventual deportation of the so-called undocumented immigrants.

 It is now clearer than ever that Canada, the United State's illustrious neighbour, is poised to gain an advantage out of these events.
 Canada has long been in the shadow of the US but if recent developments are to be considered Canada is the new land of opportunity.
-Led by their savvy Prime Minister Justin Trudeau Canada has a rapidly growing economy, with solid international relations proved by the recent removal of Visa restrictions of Mexican citizens moving to Canada and receiving a large number of Syrian refugees.
+Led by their savvy Prime Minister Justin Trudeau, Canada has a rapidly growing economy, with solid international relations proved by the recent removal of Visa restrictions of Mexican citizens moving to Canada and receiving a large number of Syrian refugees.
 Moving to Canada from the US has become a necessity not to be ignored.

 All you’ve heard regarding the welcoming of Canadians is in no way just a stereotype.
 Canada is frequently lauded as a land of immigrants since a large number of newcomers have successfully settled there.
 Canada is blessed with a supportive government and a booming economy that enjoys an unemployment rate of record lows.

-While president Trump is bent on overhauling the controversial Obamacare health plan, at a huge cost to the taxpayer, Canada boasts in the fact that the quality of health care in Canada is top class, they are constantly receiving commendations and positive reviews that affirm this.
+While President Trump is bent on overhauling the controversial Obamacare health plan, at a huge cost to the taxpayer, Canada boasts in the fact that the quality of health care in Canada is top class, they are constantly receiving commendations and positive reviews that affirm this.
 Canada has had universal medicinal care subsequent to the 1960s through the Medical Care Act of 1966, whereas Obamacare is still struggling to take off.
-Canadians, in general, have very little to no financial burdens or hassles, which aids its high quality of life and prevents sickness and disease.
+Canadians, in general, have very little to no financial burdens or hassles, which aids in its high quality of life and prevents sickness and disease.

-A 2014 healthcare report by the Commonwealth Fund states “The U.S. health-care system is the most expensive in the world, but this report and prior editions consistently show the U.S. underperforms relative to other countries”.
+A 2014 healthcare report by the Commonwealth Fund states “The U.S. healthcare system is the most expensive in the world, but this report and prior editions consistently show the U.S. underperforms relative to other countries”.

 In the USA, same-sex marriage was legalized by the Supreme Court in June 2015.
 Canada though, sanctioned same-sex marriage 10 years prior at the government level.
 When Conservative Prime Minister Stephen Harper took office in 2006, he picked not to return to prohibiting same-sex marriages.
 Canadian Prime Minister Justin Trudeau in December welcomed the nation's first refugees from Syria.
 Canada has said that it has met its objective of inviting 25,000 Syrian refugees.
 Former Immigration Minister John McCallum said the next step is finding permanent jobs for these refugees as well as putting them through French or English language courses.